 A brief study of trade volumes, composition of trade, main commercial ports and prices

+Corentin Ponton

+corentin.ponton@dauphine.eu / Paris Dauphine University

 Introduction

 The Anglo-French Commercial Treaty of 1786 marks the end of a customs war between Great Britain and France.
-The treaty, also called “Eden Treaty” in reference to the British negotiator of the treaty William Eden, opened the gates to a large increase in trade between the two countries whereas there was a great deal of animosity between them.
-L. Colley explains that the “British consciousness has been built on hatred of France and French people” (Colley 1993).
-Even in peace time a commercial rivalry grew during the eighteenth century and prevent commercial relationships until the Eden Treaty (Black 1986).
+The treaty, also called “Eden Treaty” in reference to the British negotiator of the treaty William Eden, opened the gates to a large increase in trade between the two countries despite a great deal of animosity between them.
+The “British consciousness has been built on hatred of France and French people” (Colley 1993).
+Even in peace time a commercial rivalry grew during the eighteenth century and prevented commercial relationships until the Eden Treaty (Black 1986).
 Since 1713, Anglo-French commerce had been only regulated by the Treaty of Utrecht.
+Explications.
 But the reciprocal freedom of trade guaranteed by this agreement had never seen the light of day because Britain had not ratified the Articles 8 and 9 (Henderson 1957).

-The origins of the treaty take root in the Treaty of Paris signed in 1783 which ended the American Revolutionary War.
-The article 18 does indeed provide new trade arrangements between Great-Britain and France which would replace the moribund Commercial relationships.
+The origins of the treaty take roots in the Treaty of Paris signed in 1783 which ended the American Revolutionary War.
+The article 18 does indeed provide new trade arrangements between Great-Britain and France which would replace the moribund Commercial relationships of 1713.
 The initiator of this project is the French part, with Charles Gravier Comte de Vergennes (Heckscher 1922).
 He was a French statesman and diplomat who served as Foreign Minister from 1774 during the reign of Louis XVI, and he shared physiocratic views with other statesman and circles of influence.
 As this economic theory relies on the assumption that the wealth of nations only comes from agricultural land, Vergennes wanted to facilitate the development of trade with Great Britain which majority produce manufactured goods, to allow French economy to focus on agriculture.
 Moreover, the British economy could offer a potential further income stream for the French agriculture.
 In England, the idea of a trade agreement met sympathy thanks to the new ideas initiated by Adam Smith (Smith 1776).
 Industries also wished to increase sales and market shares in France because they feared that trade with America would collapse after the independence of the United States of America (Heckscher 1922).

 Initially, the negotiations were time-consuming and lengthy.
 To accelerate the process, Versailles decided to prohibit numerous English goods: saddlery, hosiery, linens and hardware (Crouzet 2008).
 From this moment on, serious negotiations started between Gérard de Rayneval, the French commissioner, and William Eden, his British counterpart.
 According to F. Crouzet, Rayneval “was not up to the task”.
 Indeed, he had the confidence of Vergennes but he had not a great knowledge in the field of economics.
-Maybe this fact may have play a key role in the final settlement of the treaty, because the British forced compliance with practically all their demands, unlike their French counterparts.
+Maybe this fact may have play a key role in the final settlement of the treaty, because the British obtained practically all their demands, unlike their French counterparts.

 The Eden agreement – signed on September 26th, 1786 – came into force on March 10th, 1787.
 The first articles concern trade facilitations.
 For example, there are provisions for the abolition of passports and the removal of restrictions on foreign traders (Henderson 1957).
 The article 6 deals with the new tariffs.
 It is decomposed in subparagraphs for each category of goods impacted by the agreement.
 All these categories are detailed in the Table 1 below, in the French and English version.
 Moreover, rates are defined in various ways in the article relating to the tariffs (Table 1).